-This section discusses how to modify some basic settings within SSMS.
-These options are found within the Tools menu option:
+This section describes how to modify some basic settings in SSMS from the Tools menu.

 Change the font

-The font can be changed from the menu: Tools > Options > Fonts and Colors:
+To change the font, select Tools > Options > Fonts and Colors:

-The startup options determine what your workspace looks like when you first launch SSMS.
-These can be configured from the menu: Tools > Options > Startup:
+Startup options determine what your workspace looks like when you first open SSMS.
+To change startup options, select Tools > Options > Startup:

-The next article will teach you some additional tips and tricks for using SSMS, such as finding your SQL Server error log and your SQL instance name.
+The next article teaches you some additional tips and tricks for using SSMS, such as how to find your SQL Server error log and your SQL instance name.